AU-Master-Thesis/thesis/sections/6-conclusion/mod.typ

 // RQ-2.4 Are these targeted improvements able to enhance the original work without transforming it?

 // On hypothesis 2

-#k[hypothesis 2]
+// #k[hypothesis 2]

-While expected a ...
+// -------------------------------------------------------------------------------

 Two additional experiments have been performed to test different parameters of the GBP algorithm not explored in the original work.

-- Firstly the effect the number of internal and external iterations has on the converge of the algorithm and performance.

-- Found that more internal iterations than external iterations is beneficial. when internal iterations is low.
+Firstly the effect the number of internal and external iterations has on the convergange of the algorithm and performance.
+A key finding here is that more internal iterations than external iterations is beneficial. when internal iterations is low.
 Generally that no more than 10 iterations of each is sufficient across a broader range of scenarios to achieve good results.

-- A result that is promising for the potential to deploy on a broad range of robots with not a lot of compute power.
+In addition, the information contained within each robots factorgraph, can be overwhelmed to detrimental effect in highly connected cases, if not enough intermal messages passes are executed.
+A result that is promising for the potential to deploy on a broad range of robots with not a lot of compute power.

-- Secondly the order in which new information is passed from interrobot factors between robots does not appear to be significant.
+Secondly the order in which new information is passed from interrobot factors between robots does not appear to be significant.
 With roughly the same results for all five schedules considered.
 Supporting the strong benefits of using GBP as an inference algorithm for multi agent path planning.
 Although it is hard to state conclusively without real world test or a more advanced/sophisticated simulation of networking conditions.

+Using singular owned stable graphs as the underlying in-memory representation of each robots factorgraph has been used as an alternative to bidirectional shared pointer data structure in the reimplemented version.
+Even with this fundamental transformation of the system it is still found to faithfully achieve similar results to the original, as shown across several different metrics.
+This is a promising finding that motivates further work on exploring the merits of the method in real-world scenarios with the the algorithm running distributed across multiple hosts.

+// -------------------------------------------------------------------------------

+// The alternatively p
-- Simulating factorgraphs in a more distributed manner that maps more realisticly to the a real-scenario.
+// - Simulating factorgraphs in a more distributed manner that maps more realisticly to the a real-scenario.
+// Achieves similar results on several metrics

-- use different graph structure and still reproduce/get similar results
+// - use different graph structure and still reproduce/get similar results

-#line(length: 100%, stroke: 1em + red)
+// #line(length: 100%, stroke: 1em + red)

 // Hypothesis 3
 // Extending the original GBP Planner software with a global planning layer will extend